jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 - **And commuting saps energy.** I have far more energy to spend on side-projects, family and solving problems.
 - **I eat better.** I can now cook from scratch on my lunch.
 The kitchen is only 10 feet away.
-It’s hard to resist greasy cafe food when you forget your lunch and you can pay by card.
+It’s hard to resist greasy café food when you forget your lunch and you can pay by card.
 - **And team unity increased.** Showing up daily unifies the team.
 That’s what provides structure.
 A routine and a shared mission.